mjp41/cpython/Doc/regions.md

 The numpy library is pretty popular, so this is a good example of how to use the frame object in a way that is not debugging.

-Note that the frame object is mostly read-only, but does contain an interesting operation to set the executing line no of a frame.
+Note that the frame object is mostly read-only, but does contain an interesting operation to set the executing line number of a frame.
 ```C
 static int
 frame_setlineno(PyFrameObject *f, PyObject* p_new_lineno, void *Py_UNUSED(ignored))